 I liken the Metro-card to a park hopper at Disney World.
 It allows you to easily hop on the subway from one area to another.
 I encourage everyone to fuel up a Metro-card and get used to riding the subway for your best coverage of New York.
 Mastering the Metro opens up a whole new NYC to visitors.
 Once you have your bearing as to what is Uptown and what is Downtown, the subway is easy.
 We quickly grabbed a sub to Chinatown for ice cream, shopping at Union Square, then back to 5th Avenue for more shopping.
 Granted I would not consider us experts but the more you ride the easier it gets.
 Additionally, Google maps transit option tells you exactly which train to ride and where to get off.
 It is much easier than using a map.

 Where to Stay: The Omni Berkshire Place

-Disclosure: We were provided a complementary stay at the Omni Berkshire place.
+Disclosure: We were provided a complimentary stay at the Omni Berkshire Place.
 While we highly recommend it we were not required to provide a specific opinion and all opinions are my own!

 Stockings not full yet?
 Check out more holiday shopping destinations.